helloSystem/docs/developer/application-bundles.md

 # Application Bundles

 helloSystem uses __application bundles__ to manage native applications.
-Whenever possible, simplified GNUstep-style `.app` bundles are used, but ROX/AppImage-style `.AppDir` bundles are also supported.
+Whenever possible, application bundles are used.
 XDG-style `.desktop` files are considered legacy and should be avoided.

+## Benefits

+Applications stipped as application bundles can

+* Easily be moved around in the filesystem (relocation)
+* Easily be copied to e.g., another machine or a network share
+* Easily be copied on the local machine to get a second instance of the same application (e.g., to make changes to it while keeping the original around)
+* Easily be deleted by moving to the Trash
+* Easily be managed without the need for a package manager
+* Easily be distributed (e.g., in archives like zip files or in disk images) without the need for packaging
+* Easily be understood by switchers coming from other operating systems with similar application distribution formats

 ## Application bundle formats